 - Make sure there are no internal cables around the motherboard tray.
 After that, check if the PC Case has standoffs pre-installed.
 If not, then install the standoffs yourself.

-That’s it; in just three steps, you have your CPU, RAM, CPU Cooler, and your motherboard all inside the PC case.
+That’s it; in just three steps, you have your CPU, RAM, CPU Cooler, and motherboard inside the PC case.

 - Unplug all the cables from the PSU if it’s modular.